Today’s buyers fall into two very different digital camps:

 So, How Do You Serve Both at the Same Time?

-This is where smart web design comes in.
+With the above in mind, this is where smart web design comes in.
 You need one site that takes a hybrid approach.

 Here’s How to Pull It Off: